Collectible card game

-Overview
+Characteristics

 A collectible card game (CCG) is generally defined as a game where players acquire cards into a personal collection from which they create customized decks of cards and challenge other players in matches.
 Players usually start by purchasing a starter deck that is ready to play, but additional cards are obtained from randomized booster packs or by trading with other players.
 The goal of most CCGs is to beat one's opponent by crafting customized decks that play to synergies of card combinations.
 Refined decks will try to account for randomness created by the initial shuffling of the deck, as well as the opponent's actions, by using complementary and preferably efficient cards.

 The exact definition of what makes a CCG is varied, as many games are marketed under the "collectible card game" moniker.
 The basic definition requires the game to resemble trading cards in shape and function, be mass-produced for trading and/or collectibility, and have rules for strategic gameplay.
 The definition of CCGs is further refined as being a card game in which the player uses their own deck with cards primarily sold in random assortments.
 If every card in the game can be obtained by making a small number of purchases, or if the manufacturer does not market it as a CCG, then it is not a CCG.

 CCGs can further be designated as living or dead games.
 Dead games are those CCGs that are no longer supported by their manufacturers and have ceased releasing expansions.
 Living games are those CCGs that continue to be published by their manufacturers.
 Usually, this means that new expansions are being created for the game and official game tournaments are occurring in some fashion.

-Customized Card games that should not be mistaken for CCGs: